tfausak/tfausak.github.io/_posts/2014-04-28-cloning-2048-in-haskell.md

 represent them with the same type.
 It's nothing more than a list of tiles.

 {% highlight hs %}
-type Vector = [Tile]
+type Line = [Tile]
 {% endhighlight %}

 Last up is the whole board.
-It's nothing more than a list of vectors.
+It's nothing more than a list of lines.

 {% highlight hs %}
-type Board = [Vector]
+type Board = [Line]
 {% endhighlight %}

 By convention, we'll consider it to be row-major.
-That means the vectors represent rows.
-Therefore the top left tile is the first element in the first vector.
+That means the lines represent rows.
+Therefore the top left tile is the first element in the first line.

 ## Logic

 You can move in any of the cardinal directions.
 Each direction follows the same rules, so we'll implement one direction and generalize later.
 Furthermore, the rows (or columns) don't interact with each other when you move.
-That means we can write the logic for a single vector.
+That means we can write the logic for a single line.
 After we've done that, we can apply it to the whole board.

 Let's start with the type signature.
-We'll take a vector and return the vector moved toward the left.
+We'll take a line and return the line moved toward the left.

 {% highlight hs %}
-shift :: Vector -> Vector
+shift :: Line -> Line
 {% endhighlight %}

 We're going to build this function up piece by piece.
 Each step isn't going to